BitcoinDesign/Guide/join.md

    layout = "float-left"
 %}

 Now it’s time to learn more about all the projects and collaborations that happen in and around the community.
-Projects are incredibly diverse, so it may take a little bit of time to get a feel for what’s out there and what you connect with well.
+Projects are incredibly diverse and are at varying levels of progress, so it may take a little bit of time to get a feel for what’s out there and what you connect with well.

 </div>

 Here are a few activities you can choose from (or chart your own path).

 - Start reading the [Bitcoin Design Guide]({{ '/guide/' | relative_url }}), if you haven’t done so already
 - Browse the [projects page]({{ '/projects/' | relative_url }}) to see some of the projects we are involved in
 - Review the Discord channels in the “Community projects” and “Collaborations” channels for even more projects
 - Review upcoming calls in the calendar and Discord events tab
 - Take a [design challenge]({{ '/guide/resources/design-challenges/' | relative_url }})